niermann/holoaverage/README.rst

     * h5py (see `<www.hypy.org>`_)
     * pyFFTW is optional; speeds up the averaging (see `<https://pypi.python.org/pypi/pyFFTW>`_)

-The package is tested with Python versions 2.7 and 3.5, numpy version 1.11.0, scipy version 0.18.0, h5py version 2.6.0
+The package is tested with following Python versions:
-and version PyFFTW 0.10.4.
+    * Python 3.6, numpy 1.11, scipy 0.19, h5py 2.7, PyFFTW 0.10
+    * Python 3.8, numpy 1.23, scipy 1.9, h5py 3.7, PyFFTW 0.13

 The package can be most conveniently installed using the ``pip`` package manager.
-Make sure you have Python installed (either 2.X or 3.X) and the ``pip3`` program (``pip2`` for Python 2.X) is in your path.
-Go to the command line and execute (if you use Python 2.7 use ``pip2`` instead of ``pip3``).
+Make sure you have Python installed and the Python interpreter is in your path.
+Go to the command line and execute:

 .. code-block:: none

-    pip3 install --upgrade holoaverage
+    python3 -m pip install --upgrade holoaverage

 Holoaverage leverages the pyFFTW package for speed.
 If pyfftw can not be installed you can still use holoaverage without problems.
-You can install pyFFTW by (with Python 2.7 again use ``pip2`` instead of ``pip3``)
+You can install pyFFTW by

 .. code-block:: none

-    pip3 install --upgrade pyfftw
+    python3 -m pip install --upgrade pyfftw

 Up to date source versions can be found on the GitHub site: https://github.com/niermann/holoaverage